Manage Azure Stack storage accounts

 To reset the filter: select Filter, clear out the selections and update.

 The search text box (on the top of the storage accounts list pane) lets you highlight the selected text in the list of accounts.
-You can use this when the full name or ID is not easily available.
+You can use this when the full name or ID isn't easily available.

-You can use free text here to help find the account you are interested in.
+You can use free text here to help find the account you're interested in.

 Look at account details

-Once you have located the accounts you are interested in viewing, you can select the particular account to view certain details.
-A new pane opens with the account details such as: the type of the account, creation time, location, etc.
+Once you've located the accounts you're interested in viewing, you can select the particular account to view certain details.
+A new pane opens with the account details.
+These details include the kind of account, creation time, location, and so on.

 Recover a deleted account